 She is a senior counselor at Albright Stonebridge Group, a global advisory firm that provides strategic counsel to businesses on government relations, macroeconomic and political risks, regulatory issues, market entry strategies and environmental, social and corporate governance issues.
-From 2009 to 2011, she was assistant to President Obama and director of the White House Office of Energy and Climate Change Policy.
+From 2009 to 2011, she was assistant to President Barack Obama and director of the White House Office of Energy and Climate Change Policy.
 From 2001 to 2008, she was a founding principal of the Albright Group and Albright Capital Management LLC.
-She was administrator of the Environmental Protection Agency from 1993-2001.
-She serves as a distinguished senior fellow at the Center for American Progress.
-She is a member of the boards of the Spectrum Solutions Company and the League of Conservation Voters, as well as the advisory boards of Harvest Power and Bloomberg Government.
-She is also a member of the advisory committee of the Export-Import Bank of the United States.
-She holds a JD and BA from the University of Florida.
+Previously, she served as administrator of the Environmental Protection Agency from 1993 to 2001.
+She chairs the board of the League of Conservation Voters, and holds a JD and BA from the University of Florida.